Luke-Poeppel/decitala/README.md

 ![img](https://img.shields.io/badge/semver-0.11.0-green)
 [![DOI](https://zenodo.org/badge/275475667.svg)](https://zenodo.org/badge/latestdoi/275475667)

 The ``decitala`` package aims to make rhythmic analysis of Olivier Messiaen's music easier, particularly with respect to his use of ethnological rhythmic fragments.
+If you find any of the tools or corpora to be useful, let me know (luke.poeppel@gmail.com)!
+I'd love to hear about how you used them and/or take suggestions (see Issues).

 <img src="sangitaa_image.png" height="350" width="660" style="border: 2px solid">